monodara/PeacoPlaza-Backend/README.md

 The system allows users to browse products, filter and sort by their preference, create account if they intend to make orders, and also provide a platform for administrative roles to manage users, products and orders.

 The project is deployed on [https://peacoplaza.azurewebsites.net/].
-Here are its frontend deployed project[https://monodara.github.io/PeacoPlaza-Frontend/] and its repository[https://github.com/monodara/PeacoPlaza-Frontend]
+Here are its frontend deployed project[https://monodara.github.io/PeacoPlaza-Frontend/] and the corresponding repository[https://github.com/monodara/PeacoPlaza-Frontend].
-This web application is developed by project involves in creating a Fullstack system with React and Redux in the frontend, ASP.NET Core 8 in the backend and PostgreSql for data storage.

 ## Table of Contents